aniceto-jolela/nextjs-reducer-context/README.md

-# React / Reducer and Context
+# Nextjs / Reducer and Context
-This website is an e-commerce on the client side, its goal is to show the power of `Reducer` and `Context` on `Reactjs`.
+This website is an e-commerce on the client side, its goal is to show the power of `Reducer` and `Context` on `Nextjs`.
 I didn't use backend or database.
 I only did the `front-end for this e-commerce`.

 ###### 🌐 Website - [waiting...]